The University of Waterloo is organizing another collaborative project!

 Organized by Chem 13 News magazine, this special undertaking celebrated the International Year of Chemistry (IYC) in 2011, a United Nations Educational, Scientific and Cultural Organization (UNESCO) sponsored event.
 There are participating schools and organizations from every Canadian province and territory, as well as 20 U.S. states and 14 countries.

 Several outreach tools have been constructed: a poster recognizing International Year of Chemistry (IYC) 2011, a permanent display, and a travelling exhibit.
 In addition, mobile apps of the project have been created for all mobile platforms.
 See the interactive online version of the Periodic Table Project.
+We have been running contests so that our periodic table is completely up-to-date.

 Chem 13 News is an informal magazine published by the Department of Chemistry at the University of Waterloo for teachers of introductory chemistry courses, especially at the high school and year 1 college levels.
 It is published nine times per year, monthly from September through May.
 We encourage teachers to share their ideas and comments.